NumEconCopenhagen/projects-2024-carl-emil-nicholas-og-christian/dataproject/README.md

 # Data analysis project

-Our project is titled **Rolling the DICE in metaanalysis** and is about determining the functional form of the damage function in nobel laureant William D. Nordhaus's new 2023-version of the Dynamic Integrated Climate-Economy model (DICE).
+Our project is titled **Rolling the DICE in metaanalysis** and is about determining the functional form of the damage function in William D. Nordhaus's new 2023-version of the Dynamic Integrated Climate-Economy model (DICE).
+We find the functional form through a metanalysis of studies from leading climate-economy experts.
+The datapoints from these studies have been summarized in Nordhaus' own metaanalysis as well as in Richard Tol's metaanalysis.
+The datapoints consists of increases in global temperature above the mean in 1920 and the corresponding loss in global GDP.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).